Why See Charlie And The Chocolate Factory?

 Directed by Oscar winner Sam Mendes (Skyfall, American Beauty) Charlie and the Chocolate Factory boasts an all new score by Marc Shaiman and Scott Wittman, the ridiculously talented writing duo who won a Tony Award in 2002 for their work on Hairspray.
 Alongside their original numbers, this production also retains the classic song Pure Imagination, which was written for Mel Stuart's 1971 movie version.
-Choreography comes courtesy of Peter Darling (Matilda) and the fantastic wardrobe, which won Best Costume at this year's Olivier Awards, is the work of Mark Thompson.
+Choreography comes courtesy of Peter Darling (Matilda) and the fantastic wardrobe, which won Best Costume at the 2014 Olivier Awards, is the work of Mark Thompson.

 Reclusive inventor Willy Wonka is opening the doors to his world famous chocolate factory, but only a lucky five children will be allowed in.
-To win a place, you must discover one of the five golden tickets hidden inside the wrapper of a Wonka bar.
+To win a place, they must discover one of the five golden tickets hidden inside the wrapper of a Wonka bar.
 To enter Wonka's factory would be a dream come true for young Charlie Bucket, but given neither he or his grandparents who take care of him can afford a Wonka Bar, it seems like a dream that will never come true.
 That is until one day when a couple carelessly drop some money which lands at Charlie's feet.
 Rushing into the nearest shop, Charlie buys a solitary Wonka bar and low and behold, there's something gold glittering under the wrapper.

 And so Charlie is one of the chosen few who steps into the chocolate factory, a realm of candy covered delights and confectionery beyond your wildest dreams.